-O it is in physical life that romance, when things go hopelessly wrong, without fail affords to mortals some makeshift through which to preserve their self-esteem. . . .
-And that brings me to a topic which has long been in the back of my mind, - to another sufficing way in which romance may deal with actually present conditions, and may make something more or less worthwhile of them, by transplantation in the field of literature.
-I have spoken, at some length, as to how creative writers came, against their instincts, to prevaricate about contemporary life, in concession to their patrons' mental indolence: and to the drawbacks and pitfalls of this proceeding I have alluded.
-Past doubt, it is infinitely safer to adhere to the Hellenic method, of seeking for protagonists worth noble handling among the bright mists of antiquity, wherethrough, as far as go existent proofs, men may in reality have moved "as they ought to be."
+O it is in physical life that romance, when things go hopelessly wrong, without fail affords to mortals some makeshift whereby to preserve their self-esteem. . . .
+And that brings me to another topic which has long been in the back of my mind, the other way in which romance may deal with actually present conditions, and make something more or less worthwhile of them, by transplantation in the field of literature.
+I have spoken, at some length, as to how creative writers came against their instincts to prevaricate about contemporary life, in concession to their patrons' mental indolence: and to the drawbacks and pitfalls of this proceeding I have alluded.
+Past doubt, it is infinitely safer to adhere to the Hellenic method of evoking protagonists worth noble handling from the bright mists of antiquity, wherethrough, as far as go existent proofs, men may in reality have moved "as they ought to be."

-That, however, is very remote from saying fine literature does not ever deal with the contemporaneous.
+That, however, is very far from saying that fine literature does not ever deal with the contemporaneous.
 Were there nothing else, nobody could advance such an insane statement in English without forthwith incurring a liability of having hurled at his head the Complete Works of Charles Dickens. . . .

 Yes, I know that, after so many others, to speak of Dickens is to squander breath, and to write of him is to waste good ink and paper.
 Indeed, for that matter, numerous cognoscenti will assure you publishers do likewise when they print his novels.
-For, as literature, the man's effusions are no longer taken very seriously by the lecturers before Women's Clubs.
-The deuce of it is that, both colloquially and mentally, he stays the ancestor of all of us: like helpless victims of heredity, we continue to repeat his phrases, for which we can contrive no synonyms, and our really popular fiction seems condemned forever to haunt the levels of his

-Christmas Carol philosophy.
+For as literature, the man's effusions are no longer taken very seriously by the lecturers before Women's Clubs.
+The deuce of it is that, both colloquially and mentally, he stays the ancestor of all of us: and, like helpless victims of heredity, we must continue to repeat his phrases for lack of any adequate synonym, and our really popular fiction seems condemned to haunt the levels of his Christmas Carol philosophy.

 Yet, as always, there is another side.
 "The custom of ancestor worship," as Horace Calverley somewhere observes, "has long been a less potent fetish in the Kingdom of China than in the Republic of Letters."
-And, true enough, it was for a great while the wont of our general dunderheadedness to speak well of dead writers and decry all living authors, with the reassuring consciousness that thus no possible benefit could be incurred by anybody.
-There is even now a vast deal of respectability in Death: and he remains King-at-Arms in the literary world, wherein no title of nobility is assured until his seal has been affixed.
+And, true enough, it was for a great while the wont of our general dunderheadedness to speak well of dead writers and decry all living authors, with the reassuring conscicusness that thus no possible benefit could be incurred by anybody.
+There is even now a vast deal of respectability in Death: and he remains King-at-Arms in the literary world, wherein no title of nobility is assured until his seal las been affixed.
 "Death is the great assayer of the sterling ore of talent.
-At his touch the drossy particles fall off, - the irritable, the personal, the gross, - and mingle with the dust: the finer and more ethereal part mounts with the winged spirit to watch over our latest memory, and to protect our bones from insult.
+At his touch the drossy particles fall off,-the irritable, the personal, the gross,-and mingle with the dust: the finer and more ethereal part mounts with the winged spirit to watch over our latest memory, and to protect our bones from insult.
 Death is a sort of natural canonization.
 It makes the meanest of us sacred: it installs the poet in his immortality, and lifts him to the skies." . . .
-So wrote Hazlitt, in preparation for a volte-face dictated by that custom which makes bodily interment a condition of literary pre-eminence: and to the considerate even such fame as fills a whole page in the encyclopædia, and a half-shelf in the library, seems purchased on quaint terms. . . .
+So wrote Hazlitt, in preparation for a volteface dictated by that custom which makes bodily interment a condition of literary pre-eminence: and to the considerate even such fame as fills several pages in the encyclopædia, and a half-shelf in the library, seems purchased on quaint terms. . . .